daniel-le97/tauri-ticket-manager/README.md

 ![GuideTemplateBtn](./src/lib/Assets/Images/GuideTemplateBtn.png)

-1. From the dashboard, find the note you want to edit or delete.
+1. From the dashboard, you can click on the above button

-2. Click on the note to open it for editing.

-3. Make your changes or click the "Delete" button to remove the note.

-4. Don't forget to save your changes if you've edited the note.
+2. clicking the templates button displays a drawer of all of your templates.

+3. click on a template and its contents are copied to your clipboard.

+4. paste away!.

-# Organize Your Notes
+# Organize Your templates/snippets

-Keep your notes organized by:
+you can organize your templates by:

-1. Using categories or labels to group related notes.
+1. Using tags to group related templates

-2. Adding tags to make it easier to search for specific notes.

-3. Utilizing the search functionality to quickly find notes based on keywords.
+2. clicking "configure templates" on the dashboard

+3. by default this window will allow composing new templates

+4. clicking on a template in this view marks it for editing

+5. be sure to hit save!